liquidctl/liquidctl/README.md

 # liquidctl --device 0 set ring color fading 350017 ff2608
 ```

-*liquidctl* is an open-source and cross-platform command-line tool to monitor and control liquid coolers and other devices.
+*liquidctl* is an open-source and cross-platform command-line tool and set of drivers to monitor and control liquid coolers and related devices.

 <!-- stop here for PyPI -->